Discover all the tax services we offer

 If you meet the threshold and must file Form 8938, you’ll do so along with your US expat tax return.
 This form is subject to the same deadlines and extensions as the rest of your tax return.
-For the 2017 tax year, the dates are as follows:
+For the 2022 tax year, the dates are as follows:

-John continues to work remotely as a software engineer, while enjoying the lower cost of living abroad.
+John continues to work remotely as a software engineer while enjoying the lower cost of living abroad.
 He deposited his savings into two accounts at the Nicaraguan Central Bank.
 John also purchased a house inside of a Nicaraguan Corporation, called a Sociedad Anonima.

 This part of the form asks you to summarize the total amount of your deposit and custodial accounts, as well as any other foreign financial assets.
 John is going to report that he has two ordinary bank accounts, which are deposit accounts, with a combined value of $205,000.
-John didn’t open or close any accounts in the current year, and didn’t purchase or sell any other foreign assets either.
+John didn’t open or close any accounts in the current year and didn’t purchase or sell any other foreign assets either.

 Since John’s asset profile in Nicaragua is simple, the only income he has from his assets is a little bit of interest.
 His interest will get reported like interest from any other bank account, on Schedule B of the US expat tax return.
 If he had other assets generating other types of income, that would get reported in this section as well.

 John’s ownership of the stock of the corporation is considered a financial asset, and would normally be required on Form 8938.
 However, in this case, since he already completed Form 5471 for this corporation, he doesn’t need to duplicate the information on Form 8938.
 Here, he can just mark that he filed Form 5471.
 This is a handy timesaver, and the IRS doesn’t give many of those!

 In this section of the form, you report the details for each account.
 This includes the bank name, the account number, and the address of the bank.
 You also have to determine the maximum value of the account in the year.
 This will often require a careful inspection of your bank statements.

 Many overseas accounts are held in a currency other than US dollars.
 For converting to US dollars, you should use the US Treasury Borough of the Fiscal Service year-end exchange rates.
 In John’s case, one of his accounts was held in Nicaraguan currency called the Cordoba.
-The end of the year exchange rate was 27.8600 in 2015, which he used to convert to US dollars.
+The end of the year exchange rate was 35.402 in 2021, which he used to convert to US dollars.